WTTJ/wk-api-docs/source/includes/_professions.md

 This endpoint just requires a valid token.
 </aside>

 In order to create a job, you will need a `profession_reference`.
-Professions are used to organized job offers on <a href="http://www.welcometothejungle.co/" target="_blank">Welcome to the Jungle<a>, <a href="http://www.showmustgoon.co/" target="_blank">Show must go on</a>, careers websites and other potential job boards.
+Professions are used to organized job offers on <a href="http://www.welcometothejungle.co/" target="_blank">Welcome to the Jungle</a>, careers websites and other potential job boards.

 This endpoint lets you access to the list of all active professions.